Stdes/rsschool-cv/cv.md

 * Discord: Stanislav

 # About myself
 I am 41 years old electrical engineer.
 I had met programming in my school years starting with the Basic on Spectrum that my father crafted by blueprints.
 At university's internship I participated in a couple of project with programmable logic controllers and frequency converters.
-It's pretty interesting working on joint of of technologies: programming and electric drivers.
+It's pretty interesting working on joint of technologies: programming and electric drivers.
 Also I met with Assembler and studied Borland Delphi more than curriculum required just because I found its interesting.
 Never thought someone will pay me for this skill.

 However after I finished university I had rather found work of programmer than electrician engineer.
 So I got some experience developing visualisation programs of thermal power station's technological processes in Borland Delphi.